Aspen Adapt Turn Real Code Activity into Targeted Secure Coding Training

 - You are a Security Journey Admin with permission to generate and manage API keys

-- Aspen Adapt is enabled for your tenant
+- Aspen Adapt must be enabled for your tenant

 - Access to your organization’s source control system (e.g., GitHub, GitLab, Bitbucket)